KevinGevers/NetComputing/GETSTARTED.md

 Thereafter a sensor window will appear.
 This window will contain a button which can be used to trigger the state of the sensor and update the parking lot.

 ### Client Interface
+Open the index.html file in your (chrome) browser.
+Make sure you have "Cross origin resource sharing" enabled using CORS.
+Click on the button and give permission to get your location.
+After that just see what happens.